-Admins may not engage in derogatory remarks against SUNY Ulster.

-Follows official SUNY Ulster branding and naming conventions for social media channels.

-Keeps admin(s) listing up to date with Marketing & Media Services.

-Maintains SUNY Ulster confidentiality policies, HIPAA, FERPA and other College policies.

-Understands TOS (Terms of Service) of each social media channel managing.

-Stays up to date on social media best practices

-Does not participate online in sexual harassment or other types of harassment.

-Meets with Marketing and Media Services as requested regarding social media management.
+- Admins may not engage in derogatory remarks against SUNY Ulster. - Follows official SUNY Ulster branding and naming conventions for social media channels. - Keeps admin(s) listing up to date with Marketing & Media Services. - Maintains SUNY Ulster confidentiality policies, HIPAA, FERPA and other College policies. - Understands TOS (Terms of Service) of each social media channel managing. - Stays up to date on social media best practices - Does not participate online in sexual harassment or other types of harassment. - Meets with Marketing and Media Services as requested regarding social media management.

-I, , as a admin for a SUNY Ulster related social media account, confirm that I have read and understand the social media guidelines and above listed rules.
+media accounts and other actions understand that failure to comply with these rules may result in my removal of social and above listed rules.
 By signing, I commit to adhering to these rules.
-I also understand that failure to comply with these rules may result in my removal of social media accounts and other actions.

-(Signature)
+I also media account, confirm that I have read and understand the social media guidelines l,, as a admin for a SUNY Ulster related social

-(Date)
+X (Signature) (Date)